joshteng/utmlinkbuilder/README.md

 -----
 1. Generate unique link rather than use database generated ID (allow for shorter, less scammy links)
 2. Protect from mass assignment (userId field for Link, admin field for User)!
 3. Multi-user account.
 A user has many accounts.
 An account has many users.
 Follow Mailchimp's model.
+Links belong to accounts instead of users.
 4. Write some test!
 5. more...